Cloud Computing has covered a long path since it came into existence. Now, it’s not a question of whether you want cloud computing or not.

 A gamut of cloud services is offered by Microsoft Azure including storage, analytics, networking, and computing.
 It has three models of cloud services- PaaS, SaaS, & IaaS.
 It is a flexible and open platform that is easy & fast to use.

 GCP is the youngest member of the Cloud, but still, it has managed to make a good customer base.
-Its ML tools, BigQuery analytics engine, innovative approach for big corporate helped to stand out from others.
+Its ML tools, BigQuery analytics engine, and innovative approach for big corporate helped it to stand out from others.

 Azure Vs AWS Vs Google Differences

 AWS was the earliest participant in the cloud domain which means it had more time to strengthen its position & expanding its network.
 AWS hosting is having multiple locations worldwide.
 GCP and Azure also host in multiple locations worldwide, but difference occurs in their availability zones.

 - Microsoft Azure is having 54 regions worldwide & available in 140 countries across the world.

 - Amazon Web Services has a total of 66 availability zones with twelve more on their way.

 - GCP is available in 20 regions across the world with three more on their way.

 2. Market Shares & Growth Rate

 In cloud market terms, AWS is the first one to remind.
 Thinking why?
 Well, it has certain reasons.
 Look at the following graph to understand its importance.